sg893052/sonic-buildimage/system/syslog-msg-intf-name-xlate-HLD.md

 7. The rsyslog service cannot infer or otherwise determine the semantic intent of an interface name that appears in a syslog message.
     - The rsyslog daemon performs a literal substitution of the standard alias for its native name while configured for standard interface naming mode, regardless of where it appears in the syslog message.
     - Rsyslog is not aware of the context of the message sender, for example, whether it originated a message before or after processing DPB-related port events that modify a standard alias name.
+    - **Interface name translation in some DPB event logs may not be accurate in the context of the event, or may not get translated.**
+        - Such log messages should be fixed at the source (back-end).

 8. It is SUGGESTED to also translate non-SONiC native names in syslog messages, such as Linux device names "eth1" into standard naming convention as well.
     - Only if it makes sense to do so and does not put undue burden on rsyslog.